Ideas for Low-Cost Kids Ministry Events

 Cooking Thing with Dollar Store Junk

-Basic ingredients from dollar store.
+Basic ingredients from the dollar store.
 Pasta.
 Sauce.
 Frozen vegetables that might be food.
 Cheese product.

-Teams compete make best pasta dish using only provided mystery ingredients.
+Teams compete to make the best pasta dish using only provided mystery ingredients.

-Iron Chef Junior in church kitchen.
+Iron Chef Junior in the church kitchen.
 Kids getting super creative.
-Parents pretending food tastes good at end.
+Parents pretending the food tastes good at the end.

-Sarah's team made pasta sculpture looked like church building which was either artistic or terrifying.
+Sarah's team made a pasta sculpture that looked like the church building which was either artistic or terrifying.

 Twenty dollars fed forty people.
 Kids felt like real chefs instead of people who burn water.